kaceejian/DL-Charity-Funding-Success/README.md

 ### Step 3: Optimize the Model

-Using TensorFlow, optimize the model in order to achieve a target predictive accuracy higher than 75%.
+Optimize the model in order to achieve a target predictive accuracy higher than 75%.
 If can't achieve an accuracy higher than 75%, try to make at least three attempts to do so.

 Optimize the model in order to achieve a target predictive accuracy higher than 75% by using any or all of the following: